Azure-Samples/azure-servicebus-messaging-samples/SendersReceiversWithQueues/README.md

-#Message Senders and Receivesr with Service Bus Queues
+#Message Senders and Receivers with Service Bus Queues

 This sample shows interacting with Service Bus Queues using a set of API gestures that are more abstract but also a bit more flexible than the ``QueueClient`` class introduced in the basic [QueuesGettingStarted](../QueuesGettingStarted) sample.